ortus-boxlang/boxlang-docs/language/operators.md

 ### Spread Operator

 The spread operator allows an iterable object to expand and merge in certain declarations in code.
-These objects in Boxlang are mostly arrays and structures.
+These objects in BoxLang are mostly arrays and structures.
 This operator can quickly merge all or parts of an existing array or object into another array or object.
 This operator is used by leveraging three dots `...` in specific expressions.

 ```javascript
 // Spread